tamiresmarcal/tamiresmarcal.github.io/README.md

-# Computational Neuroscientists working for a better future
+# Working for a better future
-I am a neuroscience researcher and data scientist with a decade of experience bridging brain science and machine learning.
+Hi, I'm a Computational Neuroscientist and an AI Researcher with a decade of experience bridging brain science and machine learning.
 With a strong background in science communication, industry collaboration, and open science, I am passionate about building tools that bring research closer to real-world solutions.
 I am currently pursuing a PhD at McGill University in the Integrated Program in Neuroscience at the Montreal Neurological Institute (MNI) and Montreal Institute for Learning Algorithms (MILA).
 I explore how the brain predicts and responds to real-world stimuli, combining predictive modeling, neuroimaging, and AI.
 Fellow at Healthy Brains Healthy Lifes | McGill Centre for Integrated Neuroscience
 ## Projects
 ###